 - March 29, Annual Members’ Meeting at the Presidio San Agustín del Tucson Museum

 - April 4, Hands-On Archaeology class, “How Did People Make and Use Atlatls?” with Allen Denoyer

 - April 5, Tea and Archaeology with Paul Reed and Theresa Pasqual

-- April 7, Archaeology Café with Paul Reed at the Loft Cinema
+- April 14 (originally April 7), Archaeology Café with Paul Reed

-- May 5, Archaeology Cafe with John R. Welch at the Loft Cinema
+- May 5, Archaeology Café with John R. Welch

 For the time being, Hands-On Archaeology is also canceling its upcoming in-person classes, as well as its presence at Mission Garden and Steam Pump Ranch.